korayda4/Student-Registration-Basic/README.md

 # Student-Registration-Basic
+at any time you want;
-It is a simple student registration system.
-It is a system that can enroll students, view the list of all students, see the information of a specific student and change the information of the registered student while the code is running in it.
+A simple system where you can enroll students, see the information of any student, have the information of all students listed, have students of certain departments listed, have students listed by gender or change the information of the registered student.

-NEW:Bug Fix
+NEW:Registering and restoring the TXT version, having the department files listed, having the data listed by gender, selecting the transaction with the transaction number, protection of the assigned school number.